 - Despite the losses being small, and the fact that the rooms at Beaumont’s property were already poorly lit, the judge contended that the loss did constitute a nuisance as it was perceptible and did have an impact on the building’s rental value.

-- The fact that Beaumont did not object at planning was not significant, as in order to a avoid an injury occurring, Florala only had to have a relatively small cutback which meant that the planning permission would not be undermined.
+- The fact that Beaumont did not object at planning was not significant as, in order to avoid an injury occurring, Florala only had to have a relatively small cutback which meant that the planning permission would not be undermined.